adrianbrs/wpp-downloader/README.md

-# WhatsApp Contact Downloader
+# WhatsApp Downloader

-## A simple Chrome extension to download contacts from WhatsApp Web conversations and groups.
+## Chrome extension to download contacts from WhatsApp Web.

 ---